NordicMRspine/UserExample_MRINavigator/README.md

 # UserExample_MRINavigator
 This folder contains example scripts for the [MRINavigator.jl](https://github.com/NordicMRspine/MRINavigator.jl) package.
 The package documentation can be found [here](https://NordicMRspine.github.io/MRINavigator.jl/dev).
-The example scripts have been tested on Julia v1.10.2 and MRINavigator v0.1.1.

 An example dataset acquired on a phantom can be downloaded [here](https://doi.org/10.5281/zenodo.10731729).
 When the download is complete extract to your local folder.